 A sad Easter: Letters from Ukraine

 In a collection of letters from the 1940s, our archive employee Hanna Lehun has found some Easter postcards that Ukrainian forced laborers had sent to their families back home.
 Hanna comes from Ukraine herself.
-Many of the postcards reminded her of messages that she has recently received from her friends in her war-torn homeland.
-We spoke to the cultural scientist about the unusual collection of letters, about Easter in Ukraine, and about the current situation for the Ukrainian archives, with whom she worked previously.
+We spoke to her in 2022 and asked Hanna recently for an update in 2023.